Expensify/App/e2e/README.md

 - Client:
   - Client-side code (app) for communication with the test server.
-  - Provides separate entry-point for react native application.
   - Located in `src/libs/E2E/client.js`.

+- The tests themselves :
+  - Currently, there is only one test case, which test the performance of the app start time
+  - The tests are _inside the app_, and execute logic using app code (e.g. `navigationRef.navigate('Signin')`)
+  - Located inside the app `src/libs/E2E/reactNativeLaunchingTest.js`

 - The test runner:
     - Orchestrates the test suite.
     - Runs the app with the tests on a device
     - Responsible for gathering and comparing results
     - Located in `e2e/testRunner.js`.

-- The tests themselves :
-  - Currently, there is only one test case, which test the performance of the app start time
-  - The tests are _inside the app_, and execute logic using app code (e.g. `navigationRef.navigate('Signin')`)
-  - Located inside the app `src/libs/E2E/reactNativeLaunchingTest.js`

 ## How a test gets executed